 Themes of the PMI group

-- Induced systemic resistance (ISR) - Corné Pieterse
+- Beneficial root microbiota and induced systemic resistance (ISR) - Corné Pieterse

 - Hormone crosstalk in plant immunity - Saskia Van Wees